Make This the Best Thanksgiving Ever

 Here are four simple ways I plan to accomplish this hefty task…

 1. I’m going to start talking to my children now about what it truly means to give thanks.
-I’ll surround them with thankful, thought-provoking messages, using décor such as the Give Thanks Wood & Metal Wall Art and the Give Thanks to the Lord Throw Pillow to remind them of God’s unfailing love.
+I’ll surround them with thankful, thought-provoking messages, using décor such as the Give Thanks Wood & Metal Wall Art to remind them of God’s unfailing love.
 These are conversation starters that help guide these conversations.
 Maybe we’ll pass the pillow as we sit in the living room, each of us naming the top three things for which we are thankful.

 2. By allowing my kids to help me write Thanksgiving cards to my friends and family, I will teach them the value of gratitude, while also reminding those long-lost cousins of God’s goodness in our lives.